CozyPlantlady/hangman-game/README.md

 ## Strategy
 **Hangman** is a classic word-guessing game, where user has to guess the right word.
 If user guesses wrong, the stick character gets another part drawn.
 When user has guessed wrong six times, it's game over.
 If user guesses all the letters right they win.
 This game is suitable for anyone who understands english language, but its very easily translated to other languages that use latin-script alphabet.
 By changing the wordlist or API the game can be fit to different themes.
 I have chosen to use random word API with random letter length, but this too is easily customisable.
 I decide against letting user choose the letter length or difficulty in this project, since I want the game to start right away.
 Too many options are not always good.

 User will most likely wish to challenge themselves, and be entertained.

 ## Scope
 Game lets the user guess untill they get the word right, or until they guess wrong six times.
-Game is unlimitedly replayable, as long as there is words left.
+Game would be unlimitedly replayable, as long as there is words left.

 ### User goals:
 What is their goal?
 What problem does this product or feature solve for them?